Documentation

 Default SEO settings

 The default SEO values are defined in the discovery.config.js file of your store.
-When you configure these settings in WebOps during the onboarding process, this file is automatically updated.
+When you configure these settings in WebOps during onboarding, this file is automatically updated.
 Example:

 _10